Darguima/Trivial-Booking-LI3/README.md

 ### About the Code 🧑‍💻

-The main goal of this subject was to learn how to develop a modular and encapsulated code, so we have divided the code in some folders.
+The main goal of this subject was to learn how to develop a modular and encapsulated code, so we divided the code in some folders.

 ##### Entities